aidos-lab/grokking-via-lid/README.md

 - `n-neighbors=64`: Number of neighbors (L) to use for the local intrinsic dimension estimate.
 - `mean`: Log the mean of the local intrinsic dimension estimates over all token samples.

-Note: We provide scripts for creating the figures in the paper from the wandb logs as part of the [Topo_LLM repository](https://github.com/aidos-lab/Topo_LLM) in `topollm/plotting/wandb_export/`.
+Note: We provide scripts for creating the figures in the paper from the wandb logs as part of the [Topo_LLM repository](https://github.com/aidos-lab/Topo_LLM_public) in `topollm/plotting/wandb_export/`.

-## References
+## Citation

-Further discussion of the results can be found in our paper [Less is More: Local Intrinsic Dimensions of Contextual Language Models](https://arxiv.org/abs/2506.01034).
+Our paper [Less is More: Local Intrinsic Dimensions of Contextual Language Models](https://arxiv.org/abs/2506.01034) discusses the results further.

 ```tex
 @misc{ruppik2025morelocalintrinsicdimensions,